cran-task-views/Distributions/Distributions.md

   a univariate truncated distribution given a user-supplied distribution; `r pkg("LaplacesDemon")` provides a generic function in a Bayesian environment.
+  `r pkg("TruncExpFam")` provides d, r functions for truncated distributions of the exponential family, e.g. truncated gamma or truncated Poisson as well as fitting procedures.

 # [Moments, skewness, kurtosis and etc]{#moments}